What you need to know about Xi Jinping's trip to Europe - ExBulletin

 Mr Macron and German Chancellor Olaf Scholz also believe China's influence will be key to ending the war in Ukraine.

-David Pearson in Hong Kong and Aurélien Breeden in Paris contributed to the report.
+David Pearson contributed to reporting from Hong Kong, and Aurélien Breeden from Paris.

 |